cr0wg4n/kibana-api/README.md

     driver: bridge
 ```

-Once the container is up you can run the tests:
+Once the container is up you can validate every unit test:

 ```bash
 python -m unittest tests.tests